4 easy ways to use essential oils safely

 -Wait at least 15 minutes between ingesting each drop of oil to allow your body time to process it - Do not consume more than 20 drops of EO per day -‘Hot’ oils like oregano should be consumed with especial caution -Consume oils on a full stomach and/or with a protective edible carrier oil, like coconut or olive, or inside a spoon of honey -Use in cooking to naturally dissipate some of the potency

 4. Externally - There are a lot of ways to use EO in your home.
 You don’t need to worry as much about the safety element since you won’t be ingesting these essential oils or putting them directly on your skin, so you can experiment more freely.
-Start with putting a liquid hand soap with essential oils on your kitchen and bathroom counters - instead of a cloying flowery scent that kind of messes with you when you're doing food prep, you'll get a great natural clean and pleasantly fresh scent.
+Start with putting a liquid hand soap with essential oils on your kitchen and bathroom counters - instead of a cloying flowery scent that messes with you when you're doing food prep, you'll get a great natural clean and pleasantly fresh scent.

 • Google 'green cleaning recipes' and choose those that include the essential oils you already have on hand • Instead of scary scent beads, add a few drops of your favorite essential oil to the washing machine at the beginning of a load • Insect repellent essential oils like citronella can be dripped sparingly onto candles prior to burning, or look for them in products like our mosquito-and-tick-repellent dog shampoo bar and all natural bug-off stick for kids.